-Very often the most important career choice a liberal arts student will make is yet ahead: the shift in field from what they took as an undergraduate to what they will take in graduate school or in their choice of careers.
+Very often the most important career choice a student will make is yet ahead: the shift in field from what they took as an undergraduate to what they will take in graduate school or in their choice of careers.

 In addition to careers as practicing artists, students majoring and minoring in studio art can also enter a wide variety of careers or advanced education relating to design, teaching, consultation, business, commercial art, jewelry design, computer graphics, movie/television production, etc. The digital arts also prepares students for artistic practice in the computer industry, graphic design, and other commercial venues.
 When combining majors and minors in other disciplines, studio art students have entered fields requiring a dual expertise, such as art therapy (psychology and art); art conservation (chemistry and art); medical illustration (biology and art); film (art and music, theatre, computer science), and graphic design (art and communications).